trueagi-io/metta-wam/libraries/lsp_server_metta/README.md

 Only tested with SWI-Prolog and version requirements are whatever is required for the MeTTalog project (9.3.9 or higher).
 SWI-Prolog as installed as part of MeTTalog installation.

-There are two components that need to be installed: the prolog package needs to be installed in SWI-Prolog (and `logicmoo_utils` if you don't have that already, and there are specific installation requirements for each editor.
+There are two components that need to be installed: the prolog package needs to be installed in SWI-Prolog (and `logicmoo_utils` if you don't have that already), and there are specific installation requirements for each editor.
 Instructions for VSCode are given below.

 ## Installing the SWI-Prolog package(s)